-A CSV is a comma separated values file which allows data to be saved in a table structured format.
-CSVs look like a spreadsheet but has a .csv extension.
+CSV is an abbreviation for "comma separated values", a file which allows data to be saved in a table structured format.
+CSVs look like a spreadsheet but have a ".csv" extension in the file name.
 Traditionally they take the form of a text file containing information separated by commas.

-CSV files can be used with any spreadsheet program, such as MS Excel, Open Office Calc, or Google Spreadsheets.
-They differ from other spreadsheet file types in that you can only have a single sheet in a file, they can not save cell, column, or row styling, and can not save formulas.
+CSV files can be used with any spreadsheet program such as Microsoft Excel or Google Sheets.
+They differ from other spreadsheet file types in that you can only have a single sheet in a file, they can not save stylings for cells, columns, or rows, and can not save formulas.

 Saving Your Spreadsheet as a CSV